nineteendo/jsonyx/docs/source/get-started.rst

 .. tab:: without classes

+    .. only:: latex

+        .. rubric:: without classes

     >>> import jsonyx as json
     >>>
     >>> json.dumps({"a": 1, "b": 2, "c": 3}, end="", separators=(",", ":"))
     '{"a":1,"b":2,"c":3}'

 .. tab:: with classes

+    .. only:: latex

+        .. rubric:: with classes

     >>> import jsonyx as json
     >>> encoder = json.Encoder(end="", separators=(",", ":"))